webwurst/docs/src/content/advanced/gitops/bases/index.md

 and although minor differences can be handled on the `userConfig` level, it is advised for the bases to follow major `values.yaml` schema versions to avoid confusion.

-There is an example for CAPO [v0.6.0](/bases/clusters/capo/>=v0.6.0) as major changes were introduced to the `values.yaml` in the [cluster-openstack v0.6.0 release](https://github.com/giantswarm/cluster-openstack/releases/tag/v0.6.0).
+In the `gitops-template` repository there is an example for CAPO [v0.6.0](https://github.com/giantswarm/gitops-template/tree/main/bases/clusters/capo/>=v0.6.0) as major changes were introduced to the `values.yaml` in the [cluster-openstack v0.6.0 release](https://github.com/giantswarm/cluster-openstack/releases/tag/v0.6.0).

 **IMPORTANT**, despite the below instructions referencing `kubectl-gs` for templating configuration, `kubectl-gs`